carpentries/instructor-training/_episodes/14-lesson-study.md

 ## Designing Good Challenges

-Many lessons have existing challenges that are already included, but when preparing to teach it is always a good idea to have a few extra challenges in your pocket.
+Many lessons have existing challenges that are already included, but when preparing to teach it is always a good idea to have a few extra challenges ready to use.
 This is particularly true if you think that the level of your learners may not be well matched to the existing challenge questions, or if you are able to anticipate a likely misconception that is not targeted by an existing challenge.
 When writing challenges, our goal is to have exercises that provide useful feedback to the instructor (and learner) about what aspects of the topic learners are having difficulty with.
 You should always be able to identify what information you hope to gain from a particular exercise, so that you know in what situations